Rothfive/Tortoise_cloud/Installation.md

 #### Note for AMD users

 Due to the nature of ROCm, some little problems may occur.

-Additionally, training on AMD cards cannot leverage BitsAndBytes optimizations, as those are tied to CUDA runtimes.
+I personally have some stability issues, but they seem to only happen if I haphazardly OOM.

+BitsAndBytes support requires some additional work, but most of it is automated with the `setup-rocm-bnb.sh` helper script.

 ### Updating

 To check for updates, simply run `update.bat` (or `update.sh`).
 It should pull from the repo, as well as fetch for any new dependencies.

+`git pull` *should* also update its submodules, as long as I also have the latest commit pushed to this repo.

 ## Notebooks

 The repo provides a notebooks to run the software on an instance rather than local hardware.

 ### Colab

 [Notebook](https://git.ecker.tech/mrq/ai-voice-cloning/raw/branch/master/notebook_colab.ipynb): https://git.ecker.tech/mrq/ai-voice-cloning/raw/branch/master/notebook_colab.ipynb

 For colab use, simply: